pulumi/pulumi-hugo/themes/default/content/blog/functions-accept-outputs/index.md

 Pulumi 3.17.1 makes it easier to compose function calls and resources.
 In practice you often need to call a function with a resource output.
-Previous versions of Pulumi required an `apply` form do this, which was unfortunate:
+Previous versions of Pulumi required an `apply` to do this, which was unfortunate:

 - new Pulumi users would get stuck and ask for help as the solution